 The couple was looking to raise $250,000 for 5% equity.
 Based on their sales, they valued the business fairly and were eager to bring a Shark on board.
 The Sharks loved the product as it was generating strong cash flows and the margins were amazing.

-A bidding war soon started as the Sharks all wanted a piece of the action!
-In the end, Cuban threw Barbara Corcoran under the bus and teamed up with Lori to close the deal.
+A bidding war started as all the Sharks wanted a piece of the action!
+Cuban threw Barbara Corcoran under the bus and teamed up with Lori to close the deal.
 Tiu and Zhang happily accepted $450,000 for 6%.

 After Shark Tank

-After Shark Tank, Tiu and Zhang anticipate a big increase in orders, and the couple are prepared.
-Previously, they made their products manually but secured a manufacturing deal with a Chinese company.
-This will help them scale production and improve their margins in the long term.
+After Shark Tank, Tiu and Zhang got a big increase in orders, and the couple were well prepared.
+Previously, they made the products manually but secured a manufacturing deal with a Chinese company.
+This will help them scale production and improve profits margins in the long term.

 Mark Cuban revealed to BizJournals.com that the deal never closed after the show.
 Cuban believed the couple only wanted the publicity and it was their choice not to finalize the deal.

-For now, they are still selling crochets but will eventually move into other products.
+For now, they’re still selling crochets but will eventually move into other products.
 As mentioned during the pitch, licensing and wholesale are two massive avenues to expand.
 Given the company’s strong growth, it won’t be long until they top $10 million in sales.